cessda/cessda.cvs.contentguide/translations.md

 ![Image 22](images/image22.png "Image 22")

 6\.
-In the CVS tool, click on the button 'Import codes from CSV'.
+Click on the button 'Import codes from CSV'.
 Browse to select the file.
 The file name will 'flash' and disappear.
 Close the window.
 You should now see a list of codes to be copied.